alwinruby/CV/README.md

 ## Skills

 #### Communication and Presentation
-  Have made presentations at team at IDBS, Fourth, Macat and FTA focusing on new technologies learned or for adoption.
-At board level, at IVIS and Macat, to showcase new working practices.
-Along with potential clients whilst at Atos Origin to highlight the advantages of selecting the company.
+  * Presentations to teams at IDBS, Fourth, Macat and FTA with a focus on new technologies learned or for adoption.
+  * Board level, at IVIS and Macat, to showcase new working practices.
+  * Potential clients whilst at Atos Origin to highlight the advantages of selecting the company.

 #### Mentoring
-  Helped new graduates acclimatise to corporate company culture at Atos Origin.
-At Makers Academy enjoyed mentoring other team members in practices which I was more familiar with.
+  * Helped new graduates acclimatise to corporate company culture at Atos Origin.
+  * At Makers Academy enjoyed mentoring other team members in practices which I was more familiar with.

 #### Attention to detail
   With a background in Science and Testing attention to detail is paramount to what is required in the tasks that I'm involved in throughout my career.
 This has involved setting up a new Testing Team at Capscan and expanding teams at IVIS, and Nlyte Software.